Achronus/Portfolio/README.md

 Home to one page scripts and custom classes containing a variety of utility functions.

 ## Personal
 This folder contains personal scripts that I use regularly.
-Sometimes I will get fed up of repeating menial tasks, what better way then to write up a quick script to help speed things up!